 With his rich, robust baritone voice and compelling acting Massimo Cavalletti has quickly established himself on the stages of the most prestigious opera houses and festivals worldwide, including the Metropolitan Opera New York, the Teatro alla Scala, the Royal Opera House Covent Garden, the Vienna State Opera, the Berlin State Opera, the Zurich Opera House, and the Salzburg Festival.

-Engagements of the 2018/2019 season include his role debuts as Conte di Luna in Il trovatore at the Florence Opera House and at the Teatro Regio of Turin, as Giorgio Germont in La traviata at the Palm Beach Opera in Florida and as Francesco in I Masnadieri in a new production at the Teatro alla Scala, where Massimo Cavalletti also appears as Lescaut in a new staging of Manon Lescaut and Belcore in L'elisir d'amore.
-Other performances in 2018/2019 include Figaro in Il barbiere di Siviglia at the Teatro Verdi of Salerno and I Masnadieri at the Savonlinna Opera Festival with La Scala.
+In the 2018/2019 season, Massimo Cavalletti made his role debuts as Conte di Luna in Il trovatore at the Florence Opera House and at the Teatro Regio of Turin, as Giorgio Germont in La traviata at the Palm Beach Opera in Florida and as Francesco in I masnadieri in a new production at the Teatro alla Scala, where Massimo Cavalletti also appeared as Lescaut in a new staging of Manon Lescaut.
+Other performances in 2018/2019 included Figaro in Il barbiere di Siviglia at the Teatro Verdi of Salerno and I masnadieri at the Savonlinna Opera Festival with La Scala.

 Among his performances of the 2017/2018 season were his house debut at the Opéra national de Paris in the title role of Il barbiere di Siviglia, his festival debut at the Arena di Verona as Escamillo in Carmen, his debut in the title role of Gianni Schicchi in a new production at the Dutch National Opera of Amsterdam, performances as Enrico in Lucia di Lammermoor at the Metropolitan Opera New York, Ford in Falstaff at the Astana Opera (guest performances of the Teatro alla Scala), Figaro in Il barbiere di Siviglia for his debut at the Las Palmas Opera, Marcello in La bohème for his debut at the Rome Opera House and a New Year's Eve Gala Concert at the Roy Thompson Hall in Toronto.